alajmo/mani/docs/PROJECT-BACKGROUND.md

 When we run commands, we need a way to target specific repositories.
 To make it as flexible as possible, there are three ways to do it in `mani`:

-1. Tag filtering: target repositories which have a tag, for instance, add a tag `python` to all `python` repositories, then it's as simple as `mani run status -t python`
+1. **Tag filtering**: target repositories which have a tag, for instance, add a tag `python` to all `python` repositories, then it's as simple as `mani run status -t python`
-2. Directory filtering: target repositories by which directory they belong to, `mani run status -d frontend`, will target all repositories that are in the `frontend` directory
+2. **Directory filtering**: target repositories by which directory they belong to, `mani run status -d frontend`, will target all repositories that are in the `frontend` directory
-3. Project name filtering: target repositories by their name, `mani run status -p dashgrid`, will target the project `dashgrid`
+3. **Project name filtering**: target repositories by their name, `mani run status -p dashgrid`, will target the project `dashgrid`

 ### General UX